HarshDalmia2005/Options_Market_Making/README.md

 - **Peak Value**: `173,185.10` at $t=0, \nu=0.0225, V^\pi=0$

 The peak value accurately reproduces the magnitude of the theoretical optimal revenue expected from the paper (Figure 2).

+### Optimal Quotes & Visualization (Modules 5 & 7)
+The optimal quotes were successfully extracted by the C++ engine and exported to a CSV, covering the full grid of 20 options (4 maturities $\times$ 5 strikes).
+The Python visualization script processed this data to generate **10 full replication charts** (corresponding to Figures 4-13 in the paper), successfully proving that:
+- Spreads become highly asymmetric as the market maker accumulates inventory risk (vega).
+- Bid quotes tighten and ask quotes widen sharply for options that add to the existing portfolio vega.

 ### Terminal Output Log
 ```text